Hiking Mt Pisgah - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

 Mt.
-Pisgah in Winthrop, Maine delivers exactly what day hikers want: a manageable climb with genuine payoff views, all within easy reach of central Maine's lake country.
-This 807-foot summit sits in the Kennebec Valley region, offering one of the most accessible fire tower experiences in the state without the crowds that plague more famous peaks.
+Pisgah in Winthrop, Maine delivers exactly what day hikers want: a manageable climb with a genuine payoff at the top, all within easy reach of central Maine's lake country.
+This 807-foot summit sits in the Kennebec Valley region and offers one of the most accessible fire tower experiences in the state — without the crowds that tend to pile onto more famous peaks.

 Summit and Fire Tower